 Leading manufacturer of ceramic components, Morgan Advanced Materials, is undertaking a Shorter Knowledge Transfer Partnership (sKTP) project with Glyndŵr University.
 The project, which will last 26 weeks, is to design and build an energy harvesting demonstration system that will provide a renewable source of energy.

-Morgan Technical Ceramics is an expert in piezo electric ceramics in many markets and applications, including ultrasonic cleaning and welding, sonar and medical imaging.
+Morgan Advanced Materials is an expert in piezo electric ceramics in many markets and applications, including ultrasonic cleaning and welding, sonar and medical imaging.
 It is now carrying out this pioneering research to create a system based on piezo electric devices connected to a mat that will collect and store energy from footfall for reuse.
 The project will specifically look at how to best match the electronics to the piezo ceramic to develop more efficient energy harvesters.

 Through undertaking this sKTP both organisations can promote practical usage of alternative energies.